zeyuli97/2D-GameEngine/README.md

 The goal is using java to build a 2D game engine, and then use that engine to build some 2D games.

+The first game will be a Mario game.

 The game engine is heavily depend on GamesWithGabe tutorial.

 Libray used: Light Wight Java Game Libray(LWJGL).
 Link: https://www.lwjgl.org/